 |Recipe: Amalaki Paste|

-In a small bowl, whisk these ingredients together until smooth and apply to the scalp and hair either by hand or with a small brush.
+In a small bowl, whisk these ingredients together until smooth and apply to the scalp and dry hair either by hand or with a small brush.

 Protect Your Hair from Harm

 Treating the hair directly certainly makes a ton of sense if you’re eager to improve the health and appearance of your hair.
 But, as we hope is clear by now, offering systemic support is an equally effective means of improving the overall health of your hair and the nourishment it is receiving.

 Benefits of Systemic Treatments for the Hair

 - Improved Overall Health.
-When we treat the hair internally and holistically, we can’t help but treat the entire system, which helps to improve the overall experience of wellness and vitality.
+When we treat the hair internally and holistically, we can’t help but treat the entire system, which helps improve the overall experience of wellness and vitality.

 - Bolstered Digestive Strength.
 When we begin to heal the digestive tract, the body naturally begins to work more efficiently, becoming more and more capable of creating the most highly refined nutrition possible, which benefits every cell and tissue throughout the system.
-And because the digestive fire is the cornerstone of optimal health, we are also setting ourselves up for improved health and longevity in the long-term.
+And because the digestive fire is the cornerstone of optimal health, we are also setting ourselves up for improved health and longevity in the long term.

 - Employ Herbal and Bodily Intelligence.
 Certain herbs and formulas have a particular affinity for specific cells and tissues.
 And because the body is accustomed to receiving nourishment from within, the systemic approach maximizes the intelligence of the herbs themselves and allows them to work in concert with your body’s innate wisdom.

-Here are a few suggestions for ways to nourish and strengthen your hair from the inside-out.
+Here are a few suggestions for ways to nourish and strengthen your hair from the inside out.